-A key factor negatively affecting the livability of apartment dwellings in the suburbs has been the increase of visual mass and the creep of frontage to the footpath.
+A key factor negatively affecting the livability of new dwellings in the suburbs has been the increase of visual mass and the creep of frontage to the footpath.

 The planning scheme currently allows a new development to come forward to an average position between the fronts of the adjacent dwellings on either side.
-Over time this means apartment developments creeping forward toward the footpath.
+Over time this means new developments move forward toward the footpath.
 With the added increase in height allowances the creep creates overwhelming visual mass to a streetscape.
 We see substantial front gardens reduced to ground zero to allow for the creep forward and a loss of heritage street frontage.

-At a time when we are trying to encourage people to get out of their cars and walk the neighbourhood to improve their health and wellbeing we are also removing the welcoming and protective aspects like cooling canopy cover and inviting street frontages.
+At a time when we are trying to encourage people to get out of their cars and walk the neighbourhood to improve their health and wellbeing government bodies are removing the welcoming and protective aspects such as cooling canopy cover and inviting street frontages.